Xubuntu/wiki.xubuntu.org/Guidelines-For-Twitter-Admins.md

 -   Avoid re-tweeting the same user frequently.
 We have some great fans!
     But be selective about the content we share from them, share the big announcements and important things, not every mention.

+#### Follows and Lists

+-   To avoid favoritism and generally not wanting to upset people if they are not followed by the account but believe they should be, we generally don\'t follow anyone.
+    -   We do follow at least one Xubuntu developer and the Xfce account, so we are open to suggestions.
+-   Lists are not used for the same reason as following.